Friedrich Paschen: Life

-Paschen was born in Schwerin, Mecklenburg-Schwerin.
+Paschen was born in Schwerin, Grand Duchy of Mecklenburg-Schwerin.
 From 1884 to 1888 he studied at the universities of Berlin and Strassburg, after which he became an assistant at the Academy of Münster.
-He became a professor at the Technical Academy of Hannover in 1893 and professor of physics at the University of Tübingen in 1901.
+He became a professor at the Technische Hochschule Hannover in 1893 and professor of physics at the University of Tübingen in 1901.
 He served as president of the Physikalisch-Technischen Reichsanstalt from 1924–33 and an honorary professor of the University of Berlin in 1925.

 During the second world war he had the Chinese scientist He Zehui to stay at his house and she became like a daughter to him.
 With his help she was introduced to Walther Bothe who led the Kaiser Wilhelm Institute in Heidelberg.

 Paschen taught in Berlin until his death in Potsdam in 1947.
+He is buried at the Stahnsdorf South-Western Cemetery.